Out-Law Guide | 30 Sep 2022 | 4:00 pm | 8 min. read

 Mediation works because the mediator is able to change the dynamics of the traditional negotiating process away from positional bargaining with its hostile associations.
 It also strives to achieve a 'win/win' outcome, which is usually not possible in the traditional negotiating process and is certainly not possible at trial.

-The cost of a mediator for a one-day mediation with a day's preparation could be approximately £2,500-£3,000 in a reasonably straightforward case.
+The cost of a mediator for a one-day mediation with a day's preparation could be approximately £4,000 - £5,000 in a reasonably straightforward case.
 Both parties will be jointly responsible for the mediator's fees unless stated otherwise.
+Each party will pay its own legal costs in connection with the mediation.
 However, as it is not clear-cut that the legal costs of preparing for and attending mediation and the mediation fees are recoverable in the event that the mediation does not lead to a settlement, it is important to address this issue in advance.
-It is advisable for the parties to specifically record in the mediation agreement that the costs are to be recoverable as litigation costs.
+Parties should specifically record in the mediation agreement that the costs are to be recoverable as litigation costs.

 Court-run mediation schemes are substantially cheaper, but there will be a limited amount of time - for example, three hours - set aside for the mediation.
 Some organisations also run fixed-fee mediations where the fee remains fixed irrespective of the time taken by the mediation.